afeld/source-code-policy/pages/index.md

     <li>Is there an alternative approach that OMB should consider?</li>
   </ul>

   <li>What are the advantages and disadvantages associated with implementing this type of pilot program?
 To what extent could this policy have an effect on the software development market?
-For example, could such a policy increase or decrease competition among vendors, dollar amounts bid on Federal contracts, or total life-cycle cost to the Federal Government?
+For example, could such a policy increase or decrease competition among vendors, dollar amounts bid on Federal contracts, re-use across government, or total life-cycle cost to the Federal Government?
 How could it impact new products developed or transparency in quality of vendor-produced code?</li>

   <li>What metrics should be used to determine the impact and effectiveness of the pilot proposed in this draft policy, and of an open source policy more generally?</li>